kwertyops/byte-of-python/src/list_mutability.md

 <img src="img/list_mutability/memory_diagram9.png" alt="Memory diagram of two variables pointing to two different lists" class="center", width="250">
 </figure>

-In this situation, changes to the contents of either list will not after the list that the other variable refers to.
+In this situation, changes to the contents of either list will not alter the list that the other variable refers to.